motis-project/motis/tools/protocol/README.md

 - `strict-int-types` (bool): Add constraints for min/max values depending on the type width
 - `strict-unions` (bool): Force matching `_type` tags for unions
 - `number-formats` (bool): Add `format` annotations for numeric types
+- `types-in-unions` (bool): If true, `_type` tags are generated in unions, otherwise the FlatBuffers default is used
+- `tagged-type-suffix`: If `types-in-unions` is set to true and a type is used in a union, the generated type with the type tag uses a name with this suffix added

 ### OpenAPI